Yemeni foreign minister calls for peace talks, says aims to open ports

 “We need to find the ideal solution which is a return to the talks table, to put an end the war, to return to a sustainable system supported by the people of Yemen,” Abdel-Malek al-Mekhlafi said.

-Addressing a U.N. conference in Geneva seeking pledges towards a $3 billion appeal, he added: “We aim to open up access to ports and airports” for humanitarian aid supplies.
+Addressing a U.N. conference in Geneva seeking pledges toward a $3 billion appeal, he added: “We aim to open up access to ports and airports” for humanitarian aid supplies.

 Reporting by Stephanie Nebehay; editing by John Stonestreet